7 Silent Signs You Aren’t Getting Enough Vitamins

 While scurvy, or vitamin C deficiency, may make you think of pre-18th-century sailors, inadequate intake of the immunity-supporting nutrient is seen in specific groups, including smokers and people exposed to secondhand smoke.
-In fact, studies suggest that smokers have a more than three-fold greater risk of vitamin C deficiency.
+In fact, studies suggest that smokers have a more than a 30 percent greater risk of vitamin C deficiency.
 Feeling tired all the time and irritability are symptoms that you may have dipping C levels—don’t ignore these other signs you might have a deficiency, either.

 The fix: Women need 75 mg daily, and men require 90 mg—while smokers need an extra 35 mg daily, according to the NIH.
 Citrus, cantaloupe, kiwi, pineapple, tomatoes, spinach, bell peppers, and broccoli are all excellent sources.

 You would only know this for sure via lab work, and low levels might be linked with decreased intake of the mineral iodine.
 Although rare in the United States, very low iodine levels may reduce production of the thyroid hormone, which could lead to hypothyroidism.
 Low iodine intake is especially worrisome for pregnant women—it can cause miscarriage and many other problems.
 Women of childbearing age had iodine levels just above iodine insufficiency, on average, in the CDC report.
 These subtle signs may indicate a thyroid problem.

 The fix: Most adults need 150 mcg daily, while pregnant women need more (220 mcg), according to the NIH.
 If you cook with salt or add any to your food, opt for iodized salt over sea salt and other varieties.
 Seafood and dairy also contain iodine.